swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 The input for the star solo workflow is:

-* Your fastq files, prepared as above
+* **Fastq files**: prepared as above
-* Whitelist files: The list of expected barcodes in the kit - which varies by technology and chemistry.
-For 10X chromium data see here; https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist-
+* **Whitelist files**: The list of expected barcodes in the kit - which varies by technology and chemistry.
+For 10X chromium data see here; https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist-  .
+The file you need for each kit is listed, and the files themselves can be obtained by downloading the Cell Ranger software package.
-* Genome and matching annotation reference (see below).
+* **Reference**: Genome and matching annotation reference (see below).

 StarSOLO will require a genome sequence file (fasta format), and a .gtf or .gff file of the gene positions.
 Take care to ensure these are from the same genome version.
 A good source of suitable refernece/annotation pairs for a wide range of species is the [ensembl download index](https://asia.ensembl.org/info/data/ftp/index.html).
 For example, human reference data at ensembl v109: